LabTranslationalArchitectomics/riboWaltz/README.md

     reads_list <- bedtolist(bedfolder=path_to_bed, annotation=annotation_file)

-  Since the original BAM files come from an alignment on transcripts, the reads associated to the negative strand should be present in a low percentage, and they will be removed.
+  In case the original BAM files come from an alignment on transcripts, the reads associated to the negative strand should be present in a low percentage, and they will be removed.
 An example of the final output of the `bedtolist` function is provided by the *reads_list* dataset included in the package, that contains the data for a single sample called *Samp1* (a subset of the original data is here provided.
 Please contact the authors for the whole datset).

 #### Annotation data frame